• Skip to primary navigation

 Annual Fee: $199

 The welcome offers for the Southwest cards change throughout the year.
-Depending on the offer you qualify for, you’ll have earned or will be close to earning the Southwest Companion if the points are earned within the same calendar year.
+Depending on the offer you qualify for, you’ll have earned or will be close to earning the Southwest Companion Pass if the points are earned within the same calendar year.

 Remember, you’ll also earn points on the purchases that go towards meeting the minimum spend.